midas/midas.github.io/source/_posts/2014-03-04-ruby-oop-events-and-the-tell-dont-ask-principle.markdown

 end
 {% endhighlight %}

 While we know that extracting complex logic out of the controller into another class is a good idea, this particular implementation is just plain ugly.
-The root of the problem with this implementation is the controller is asking the service class about it's state and then telling it to do additional tasks.
+The problem with this implementation is the controller is asking the service class about it's state and then telling it to do additional tasks.

+#### Rails Controller Action With a Service Class Extracted Utilizing Events

 Why not let the service class tell the controller what happened?

+In the next example we will use the [wisper](https://github.com/krisleech/wisper) gem to allow the controller to subscribe to events the service class may publish.

 {% highlight ruby %}
 class CreateTaskService